eremedia/Google-Analyticator/readme.txt

 Google's servers are slow at crawling for the tracking code.
 While the code may be visible on your site, it takes Google a number of days to realize it.
 The good news is hits are being recorded during this time; they just will not be visible until Google acknowledges your tracking code.

 == Changelog ==

+**2.4** - Minor Updates
+- Replaces the PHP-based external tracking solution with a jQuery-based one.

 **2.3** - Minor Update
 - Updates the Analytics script to match a change by Google.
 This should resolve the undefined _gat errors.